We suggest students work in pairs. Homeschool students can work on their own.

 - Face North.
 Put West on the wall to your left, East on the wall to your right, and South on the wall behind you.

 Find North Outside and Draw Arrows with Chalk

 The main activity is completed indoors, but we recommend that students test their Shadow Clocks outside on a sunny day.
 They’ll need to orient their Shadow Clock with the arrow pointing North.
 We recommend that you sketch several compass roses on the ground in chalk to serve as workstations.

 The easiest way to find exact North when you are outside is to use a Shadow Clock.
 Turn the shadow clock to match the current time.
-Now the compass rose on the Shadow Clock will be properly oriented.
+Now the compass rose you made on the Shadow Clock will be properly oriented.